LCanCode/tell-me-when/README.md

 ## Project Description

-This app allows users to create tasks/ to do items, organizes them, and integrates them directly into their calendar.
+This app allows users to create tasks/ to do items, organize them, and integrate them directly into their calendar.

 ## MVP Feature Set